 Kate was involved in the implementation of the Consumer Credit Directive, the Consumer Rights Directive and the Green Deal.

 Her non-credit practice includes advising on trading laws, product compliance, advertising issues and enforcement action under the Enterprise Act.
-Kate has also been instructed by a number of multinational organisations in the area of food labelling.

 - Burrell & ors v Helical (Bramshott Place) Ltd EWHC 3727 (Ch): Kate, led by Ian Mill QC, successfully acted for the defendant in a case where the High Court considered the test to be applied in determining whether an agreement provides for credit;